Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • Yesterday’s market

-• Booking luxury 50-person weddings at $500pp
+• Booking luxury 50-person weddings at a higher per-person investment

 • Creating intimate wedding experiences

-• Filling mid-week with smaller events
+• Filling off-peak dates with smaller events

 • Maximizing profit per square foot